pstimpel/otpweb/README.md

 Before proceeding with the setup, you will need to create a database, username and password on a PostgreSQL server your future OTP web can reach out to.

-After seting up the database access, just download the archive, unpack it into a folder on your webserver.
+After setting up the database access, just download the archive, unpack it into a folder on your webserver.
 Point your browser to that URL.

 Provide the PostgreSQL servers address, port, database name, database user and password.
 During this step, the OTP web tries to create folders and files needed for the upload of icons / logos, and database access.
 If this failes in your setup, please allow write access to your OTP webroot for the user your webserver is using (www-data?).